parisd1992/FirstAdventure/README.md

 These systems are critical to the day-to-day running of the business.

-C++ has helped me realise how much the Java Compiler hides from developers in terms of memory management, instance creation, and just about anything else.
+With C++ I've seen for myself how much the Java Compiler hides from developers in terms of memory management, instance creation, and just about anything else.

 With C++ I have a better understanding on what happens behind the scenes when coding in Java and how my OS runs my applications.